Lewis and Clark Expedition: Encounters with Native Americans

 Captain Lewis made his first mistake by offering the Sioux chief gifts first, which insulted and angered the Partisan chief.
 Communication was difficult, since the expedition's only Sioux language interpreter was Pierre Dorion who had stayed behind with the other party and was also involved with diplomatic affairs with another tribe.
-Consequently, both chiefs were offered a few gifts, but neither was satisfied and they wanted some gifts for their warriors and tribe.
+Consequently, both chiefs were offered a few gifts, but neither was satisfied and both wanted further gifts for their warriors and tribe.
 At that point, some of the warriors from the Partisan tribe took hold of their boat and one of the oars.
 Lewis took a firm stand, ordering a display of force and presenting arms; Captain Clark brandished his sword and threatened violent reprisal.
 Just before the situation erupted into a violent confrontation, Black Buffalo ordered his warriors to back off.

 The captains were able to negotiate their passage without further incident with the aid of better gifts and a bottle of whiskey.
 During the next two days, the expedition made camp not far from Black Buffalo's tribe.
 Similar incidents occurred when they tried to leave, but trouble was averted with gifts of tobacco.